Introduction to Community Engagement Planning UK

 Laws and policies underpinning community engagement planning in the UK have grown in prominence over the years.
 The Localism Act 2011 plays a significant role, placing local communities at the heart of planning decisions.
 Key facets include the introduction of Neighbourhood Planning, which enables communities to create legally binding plans for the development and use of land in their area.

-The National Planning Policy Framework (NPPF) further emphasizes the importance of engagement, stating that early and meaningful engagement with communities, local authorities, and developers leads to better outcomes for everyone.
+The National Planning Policy Framework (NPPF) further emphasises the importance of engagement, stating that early and meaningful engagement with communities, local authorities, and developers leads to better outcomes for everyone.
 Public consultation is now considered not simply a formality, but an essential requirement at key points in the planning process.

 Why is Community Engagement Planning UK Important?